Input-BDF/SARS_CoV_2_Contact_Registration/README.md

 A simple web application to collect contact information from visitors during the SARS CoV 2 pandemic.

 ## Intention
-Basic intention is to provide an alternative way to collect visitor data during SARS CoV 2 pandemic.
-Since regulations force us to collect this data and no mobile phone app should be used we started this approach
+The basic intention is to provide an alternative way of collecting visitor data during the SARS CoV 2 pandemic.
+The regulations force us to collect this data.
+In order not to suffocate in thousands of paper forms and to collect data as "technology-neutral" as possible, no mobile phone app should be used.
+So we started this approach.
+Hope that helps you too.

 ## How it works
 Basically a visitor opens the web url, enters their data and retrives a qr code containing an unique id.
 On site this qr code is scanned by an employee on begin and end of the visitor visit.
 This way personal data is only tranfered once and you save a lot of paper.
 Also an checkin/ checkout is independent of a mobile device since the visitor can also print this qr code.